bloomberg/chromium.bb/native_client_sdk/src/doc/faq.rst

 * Code that creates processes, including UNIX forks.
 Creating processes is not supported for security reasons.
 However, threads are supported.
 * Code that needs to do local file I/O. Native Client is restricted to accessing URLs and to local storage in the browser (the Pepper file I/O API has access to the same per-application storage that JavaScript has via Local Storage).
 HTML5 File System can be used, among others.
-You can also use nacl_io.
+For POSIX compatabiliy the Native Client SDK includes a library called nacl_io which allows the application to interact with all these types of files via standard POSIX I/O functions (e.g. open/fopen/read/write/...).
+See :doc:`Using NaCl I/O

-..
-TODO More on nacl_io, and a link.
+  <devguide/coding/nacl_io>` for more details.

 .. _faq_troubleshooting: